atvpc/atvpc.com/content/howto-ordering.md

 ### When can I expect my package?

-Orders placed over the phone Monday - Friday before 4pm <abbr title="Eastern Standard Time">EST</abbr> are processed and shipped out on the same day.
-Orders placed Monday - Thursday after 4pm are shipped out the next day.
-Orders placed Friday after 4pm or any time Saturday are processed and shipped on the following Monday.
+Orders placed Monday - Friday before 4pm <abbr title="Eastern Standard Time">EST</abbr> are processed and shipped out on the same day.
+Any order placed after 4pm EST will ship out the next business day.
+Orders placed on Fridays at 4pm and after will be shipped on the following Monday.

-Transit times vary depending on the carrier, weight of the package, and shipping address.
-Estimated delivery times are detailed below:
+Transit times vary depending on the carrier and shipping destination.

-* Domestic orders are usually sent via FedEx, UPS, or USPS:
+* Domestic orders are sent via FedEx, UPS, or USPS:
 	* Orders placed over the phone
 		* "Free Shipping" typically arrive between 5 to 7 business days <a href="#domestic_disclaimer"><sup>1</sup></a>
-	    * Guaranteed delivery dates can be specified for an additional shipping fee
+	    * Specific shipping services are available upon request
 	* Orders placed online (Amazon, eBay, Web Store)
 		* "Standard Shipping" typically arrive between 5 to 7 business days <a href="#domestic_disclaimer"><sup>1</sup></a>
 	    * "Expedited Shipping" typically arrive between 3 to 5 business days <a href="#domestic_disclaimer"><sup>1</sup></a>
-	    * Quicker delivery options exist if the order is placed over the phone
+	    * "One-day Shipping" will arrive the next business day once the package is shipped <a href="#domestic_disclaimer"><sup>1</sup></a>
-* All international orders are sent via USPS:
+* All International orders are sent via USPS or UPS:
 	* Typical transit times are 6 to 10 business days <a href="#international_disclaimer"><sup>2</sup></a>

 ##### Disclaimers